Brendan Mundorf: MLL career

 2010: Played 11 games with the Outlaws and tied for the team lead with 22 goals on a team-high 83 shots (38 on goal).
 Added 16 assists to finish with a team-best 38 points.
 Scored 4 power-play goals, netted 2 game-winning goals and picked up 15 groundballs.
 Earned MLL Offensive Player of the Week honors after scoring 4 goals and adding 1 assist vs. Chicago.

 2011: Played in 11 games with the Outlaws.
 Led the team with 45 points, 30 goals, and 15 assists.
 Recovered 23 groundballs.
 Played in 1 playoff game, scoring 1 goal and 1 assist for a total of 2 points as well as 1 groundball.
 Played in his fourth MLL All-Star game, representing Team Warrior.
 Contributed 1 goal, 3 assists, and 2 groundballs.

 2012: Played in 12 games for the Denver Outlaws.
 Led the team with 32 goals, 27 assists, and 59 total points.
 Finished second in the MLL in goals and fourth is assists.
 Helped Outlaws increase attendance once again.
 Named as the 2012 MLL Season Most Valuable Player.

 2013: Acquired by the Bayhawks in a trade with the Denver Outlaws according to head coach Dave Cottle."We have been trying to get Brendan for the last four years and are excited to finally be able to keep him here locally," Cottle stated.
 "He plays with great competitive toughness and we are reuniting him with his college teammate Drew Westervelt."
 Appeared in just 8 games for the Bayhawks as he was hampered by an ailing knee injury.
 Tied for fourth on the team in points with 27, including 20 goals and seven assists.

+Mundorf retired from professional lacrosse in 2017.